 You can instantly search and Find Facebook Friends with no difficulty at all once you are logged in.
-If you have an account then you can just Search on Facebook for people whom you know from your School or work or from anywhere else.
+If you have an account then you can just Search on Facebook for people whom you know from your work or from anywhere else.

 In order to search people on facebook you need to be logged in and type in the name of the person via Facebook Search.
 It is free to create an account and it is not mandatory to upload your picture or fill in all your personal details.
 So instead of wasting time to search people on Facebook using other websites you can do it right from FB, effortlessly.

 Anyways here are some methods that you can probably use in order to search For People on Facebook Without Logging in.

 Yes, that’s right.
 The most obvious method to search for people on Facebook is Facebook itself.
 You don’t have to login to an account, although within a few clicks on the search result you will have no option but to login!
 So tough luck!